 - The facts that support the orders sought, such as details about the payer’s ownership of real property if the application seeks to seize and sell real property.

-Any Affidavit filed in support of an Application in a Case seeking enforcement must be sworn or affirmed no more than 2 days before it is filed.
+Any affidavit filed in support of the application must be sworn or affirmed no more than 2 days before it is filed.

-Once filed, the Court will usually list the Application for a contested hearing date to consider the facts supporting the Application.
-The Payee will also have an opportunity to respond.
+Once filed, the court will usually list the application for a contested hearing date to consider the facts supporting it.

 WHERE TO NEXT?